-The exercise is based on a signal-extraction method which is one of the most common approaches for the estimation of early warning indicators (Kaminsky and Reinhart (1999)).
+The exercise is based on a signal extraction method, one of the most common approaches for the estimation of early warning indicators (Kaminsky and Reinhart, 1999).
 However, our approach incorporates some features suggested by Borio and Lowe (2002), in particular:

-- i.
-We focus on cumulative processes rather than growth rates calculated over just one year.
+- We focus on cumulative processes rather than growth rates calculated over just one year.
 We identify a credit boom as a period in which the ratio of credit to GDP deviates from its trend by some specific percentage.
-Similarly, we define equity price, housing prices, capital flows and investment booms as periods in which real equity and housing prices, the ratio of capital flows to GDP and investment to GDP deviate from their trends by specific amounts.
-We refer to these deviations as "credit gap", "equity prices gap" "housing prices gaps", "capital flows gap" and "investment gap", respectively. - ii.
-In determining whether a boom exists or not, we use only ex ante information.
+Similarly, we define equity prices, housing prices, capital flows, and investment booms as periods in which real equity and housing prices, the ratio of capital flows to GDP, and investment to GDP deviate from their trends by specific amounts.
+We refer to these deviations as credit gap, equity prices gap, housing prices gaps, capital flows gap, and investment gap, respectively. - In determining whether a boom exists or not, we use only ex-ante information.
 The individual indicators are all measured as deviations from one-sided Hodrick-Prescott trends (gaps), calculated recursively up to time t.
-In order to capture the gradual and cumulative buildup of imbalances, a high degree of smoothing is used (lambda=1600). - iii.
-We consider combinations of indicators.
+In order to capture the gradual and cumulative buildup of imbalances, a high degree of smoothing is used (lambda=1600).

+- We consider combinations of indicators.
 Rapid credit growth, by itself, may pose little threat to the stability of the financial system.
-However, the combination of events, in particular the simultaneous occurrence of rapid growth of credit and asset prices, capital flows or investment, may increase the probability of crises.

-iv.
-Because the sequence of events takes time, we also consider multiple horizons.
-Specifically, a signal that points to a crisis is judged to be correct if a crisis occurs any time within one, two and three years ahead.
+However, the combination of events -the simultaneous occurrence of rapid growth of credit and asset prices, capital flows or investment, in particular- may increase the probability of crises. - Because the sequence of events takes time, we also consider multiple horizons.
+Specifically, a signal that points to a crisis is judged to be correct if a crisis occurs any time within one, two, and three years ahead.

 For each period t, a signal is calculated.
-The signal takes the value of 1 if indicators variables exceed critical thresholds, or 0 otherwise.
+The signal takes the value of 1 if indicator variables exceed critical thresholds or 0 otherwise.
 Ideally, the vector of thresholds would be chosen so that the indicator variables would always exceed the critical thresholds ahead of crisis and never during non-crisis periods.

 However, choosing the optimal threshold involves a trade-off between the occurrence of type 1 errors (no signal is issued and crisis occurs) and type 2 errors (a signal is issued but no crisis occurs).
 In general, lower thresholds predict higher percentage of crisis, but at the cost of predicting more crises that do not occur (false positives).
+Our criteria follows Borio and Lowe (2002) and Borio and Drehmann (2009a-b), where minimizing the signal-to-noise ratio subject to at least two thirds of the crises being correctly predicted appears to provide a good compromise2.

 To establish the dates of occurrence of banking crises we use the dates from Kaminsky and Reinhanrt (1999).
-For the period 1996-2008 we resort to one of the criteria suggested by Borio and Drehmann (2009b), which is that a country is in crisis when its government had to inject capital in more than one large bank and/or when more than one large bank failed.
-Given that gaps are calculated if at least 10 years of data are available before any prediction is made, this gave us a total of nine banking crises for the whole sample of countries and for the period 1990-2008.
+For the period 1996-2008 we resort to one of the criteria suggested by Borio and Drehmann (2009b), that a country is in crisis when its government had to inject capital in more than one large bank and/or when more than one large bank failed.
+Given that gaps are calculated if at least 10 years of data are available before any prediction is made, we identified a total of seven banking crises for the whole sample of countries and for the period 1990-2008 (Appendix 3).